Upset stomach in cats: Vet reveals how to sooth your feline's tummy troubles

 Any prolonged or serious bout of vomiting in cats should be investigated for foreign body obstructions before becoming stuck.

-There are some diseases that cause an upset stomach in cats.
+There are some diseases and common illness in cats that can cause an upset stomach.
 In cats with recurrent or persistent upset stomachs, your vet might recommend investigating other diseases.

-In older cats, kidney disease, hyperthyroidism, and cancer are possible causes of an upset stomach.
+In older cats, kidney disease, kidney failure, hyperthyroidism, and cancer are possible causes of an upset stomach.
 In younger cats, IBD, pancreatitis and worms could all cause vomiting, appetite problems, and diarrhea in cats.

 What do you give a cat with an upset stomach?

-If your cat has an upset stomach, your vet will help you to determine the cause and the best treatment for their upset stomach.
+If your cat has an upset stomach, your vet will help you to determine the cause and the best treatment.
 What is wrong with your cat will determine what to give them to make them feel better.

 Your vet might prescribe probiotics, a special diet, or medication to treat an underlying disease like hyperthyroidism.
 In mild cases, simply giving anti-emetic (anti-vomit) medications can be enough to soothe their upset stomach.

-In other cases, your cat might need to be hospitalised for a fluid drip, especially if they’re dehydrated or can’t keep water down.
+In other cases, your cat might need to be hospitalised for a fluid drip, especially if dehydration becomes an issue or they can’t keep water down.

 Home remedies for a cat upset stomach